Africa still too reliant on commodities exports, UN says | DW | 14.07.2022

 UNCTAD noted that 45 of the continent's 54 countries still remain dependent on agricultural, mining and extractive exports, despite decadeslong efforts to diversify their economies.

-UNCTAD said this vulnerability is ″often amplified″ by geopolitical factors and events like the COVID-19 pandemic and the 2008-9 global financial crisis.
+UNCTAD said this vulnerability is "often amplified" by geopolitical factors and events like the COVID-19 pandemic and the 2008-09 global financial crisis.

 While several African countries have taken steps to boost their services sectors, the UN body noted that they have been mainly focused on transport and tourism, which now makes up to two-thirds of service exports across the continent.